-“I don’t need to see a nutritionist; I already know which foods are healthy,” is often what people say when a suggestion to see a nutritionist is offered.
+“I don’t need to see a nutritionist; I already know which foods are healthy,” is often what people say when it’s suggested that they see a nutritionist.

-A qualified nutritionist can help you combine different foods and outline portion sizes—a key element to weight maintenance—so you get the results you desire, while working to make you feel better in the process.
-Remember, it’s not just about looking better; it’s also important to feel better.
+A qualified nutritionist can help you combine different foods and outline portion sizes—a key element to healthy weight maintenance—so you get the results you desire.

-As informative as some online sources are, they are generic.
+And, as informative as some online sources are, they are generic.
 And generic information cannot be applied to any and every case.
 Some sources even provide outdated or incorrect information that can potentially make the existing problem worse.

-Similarly, the many existing fad diets bring about immediate changes but these are usually of short-term nature and rarely sustainable.
-Conversely, a nutritionist can help you to create long-term nutrition and lifestyle changes, ensuring you are well on your way to optimum nutrition for the rest of your life and not just for the rest of the month.
+Conversely, a nutritionist can help you create long-term nutrition and lifestyle changes, ensuring you are well on your way to optimum nutrition for the rest of your life and not just for the rest of the month.

 Furthermore, a nutritionist can provide you with the following information: